Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 <!---
 ## Challenges

-In view of the slow adoption of more comprehensive formal and manual reference workflows, mining dataset and software mentions in scientific publications appeared early as a possible solution to increase at scale the visibility of these new key research products.
+In view of the slow adoption of more comprehensive formal and manual reference workflows, mining research datasets and software mentions in scientific publications appeared early as a possible solution to increase at scale the visibility of these new key research products.

 Description of prior works... dictionary/term search, regular expressions, domain-specific rules, restriction to XML full texts availability.
 Lack of annotated data and reliable evaluations.

-Characterizing the data and software usage and sharing: Often too much "publication centric" (e.g. is the publication uses/shares some data and code? versus what are the data/code product and how these data and software are they shared and reused?)
+Characterizing the research datasets and software usage and sharing: Often too much "publication centric" (e.g. is the publication uses/shares some data and code? versus what are the data/code product and how these data and software are they shared and reused?)

 Lack of quality metadata and considerable fragmentation of source code repositories.